SkyLandTW/JXTN/README.md

       change the order of JARs (JARs under _endorsed_ should be at top).

 ##### Notes
+ - The library is not meant to match or replace the Java 8 Stream API, but to provide shortcuts to the most commonly-used functions, which the Stream API clearly lacks as it's not directly built on existing collection interfaces.
  - The licenses of modified OpenJDK source remain unchanged.
 They're NOT under public domain like the rest of files.
  - Comments are written in Chinese until I find a way to make dual-language